 Of course, humans have been experimenting with ways to feel better for millennia.
 We seem to have an inbuilt need to change how we feel or expand our consciousness in some way.
 And the ability to do so is natural.

 Trouble is, when it comes to addiction, we lose touch with this natural ability and become dependant on external means – the drink, the drugs, the gambling – to make us feel better.
-But the truth is, of course, most of the time the addictive behaviour actually ends up making you feel worse.
+But the truth is that most of the time the addictive behaviour actually ends up making us feel worse.

 Why does addiction promise so much but nearly always fail to deliver?
 How is it that you indulge with hope and expectation only to feel dreadful afterwards?